 If you want to raise healthy kids, it’s important to demonstrate healthy behaviors.
 For example, if they see you eat fresh fruit, they’re more likely to eat fresh fruit.
 If they see you exercise, they’re more likely to exercise.
 If they see you engage in self-care, they’re more likely to engage in self-care.
 It’s the circle of life (*cue The Lion King*): a process of learning, unlearning, and relearning.

-Counseling for new parents is a great way to set your kids (and yourself) up for success.
+Parental counseling is a great way to set your kids (and yourself) up for success.